dit/dit/CONTRIBUTING.md

 Contributing
 ------------

-If you'd like to feature added to ``dit``, please file an issue.
-Or, better yet, open a pull request.
-Ideally, all code should be tested and documented, but pleast don't let this be a barrier to contributing.
-We'll work with you to ensure that all pull requests are in a mergable state.
+If you'd like a feature added to ``dit`` or notice any problems, please file an issue, or, even better, open a pull request.
+We'll work with you to ensure that the code is tested and documented.

+It's appropriate to file an issue when you encounter a problem with `dit`.
+Be sure to include

+* the `dit` version you're using
+* the operating system and Python version
+* full tracebacks

 If you'd like to get in contact about anything, you can reach us through our `slack channel <https://dit-python.slack.com/>`_.